For over 20 years, TheyWorkForYou has been making our democracy more transparent and our politicians more accountable.

 Generally voted against restricting the provision of services to private patients by the NHS Show votes

-0 votes for, 2 votes against, 1 absence, in 2011.
+2 votes against, 1 absence, between 2011 and 2012.
 Comparable Conservative MPs consistently voted against.

-1 vote for, 1 vote against, 2 absences, between 2010–2015.
-Comparable Conservative MPs voted a mixture of for and against.
+1 vote against, 1 absence, between 2015 and 2025.
+Comparable Conservative MPs generally voted against.

 Consistently voted for higher taxes specifically to fund health and social care Show votes

-4 votes for, 0 votes against, in 2021.
+4 votes for, between 2021 and 2022.
 Comparable Conservative MPs consistently voted for.

 Generally voted against reducing the maximum amount an individual may be required to contribute to their social care costs Show votes

-1 vote for, 3 votes against, between 2013–2022.
+1 vote for, 3 votes against, between 2013 and 2022.
 Comparable Conservative MPs generally voted against.

 Learn more about our voting records and what they mean.